Faskerrr/Doggos-101/README.md

 ## The Model 🧠

 After testing different models, we decided to use an **InceptionV3** [model](https://www.tensorflow.org/api_docs/python/tf/keras/applications/inception_v3/InceptionV3), which is a pre-trained model on the ImageNet dataset.
-We then added a custom layer on top of it, which is a fully connected layer with 120 outputs (one for each class of dog breed).
+We then added two customs layer on top of it, a dense layer (256 neurons) and a prediction layer which is a fully connected layer with 120 outputs (one for each class of dog breed).
 We then trained the model on the Stanford Dogs Dataset for 20 epochs, using a batch size of 32 and an Adam optimizer with a learning rate of 0.0001.

 ### The Metrics ⏱️